UCL-ARC/hpc-spack/README.md

 # hpc-spack
 Solutions - HPC's Spack config

+There should be a branch of this repo for each major Spack release.
+Branch 0.20 covers all 0.20.x Spack versions.

 ## Using spacksites to work with central installs as ccspapp

 Start with [Spacksites README](spacksites/README.md).